carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 ![Spectral clustering on two concentric circles](../fig/spectral_concentric_circle.png)

 Spectral clustering uses something called a kernel trick to introduce additional dimensions to the data.
-A common example of this is trying to cluster two almost overlapping crescent moon shapes or one circle within another.
+A common example of this is trying to cluster one circle within another (concentric circles).
-A K-means classifier will fail to do this and will end up effectively drawing a line which crosses the cresecents/circles.
+A K-means classifier will fail to do this and will end up effectively drawing a line which crosses the circles.
-Spectral clustering will introduce an additional dimension that effectively moves one of the cresecents (or circles) away from the other in the additional dimension.
+Spectral clustering will introduce an additional dimension that effectively moves one of the circles away from the other in the additional dimension.
 This has the downside of being more computationally expensive than k-means clustering.

 [!Spectral clustering viewed with an extra dimension](../fig/spectral_concentric_3d.png)